Masmiseim36/nxpSDK/boards/mekmimx8qx/driver_examples/ftm/simple_pwm/readme.txt

 hardware block to output a center-aligned PWM signal.
 The PWM dutycycle is periodically updated.
 On boards that have an LED connected to the FTM pins, the user will see a change in LED brightness.

+Note
+If the FTM instance has only TPM features, please use the TPM driver.
+Can be judged by FSL_FEATURE_FTM_IS_TPM_ONLY_INSTANCE(base) macro.

 Toolchain supported
 ===================
-- IAR embedded Workbench  8.40.2
+- IAR embedded Workbench  8.50.9
-- GCC ARM Embedded  8.3.1
+- GCC ARM Embedded  9.3.1

 Hardware requirements
 =====================